-King Anawrahta also known as Anawrahtaminsaw, Anoratha or Aniruddha reigned between 1044 – 1077 AD., he was the first of a succession of kings who ruled the northern part of Burma from the 1st century AD., and the first to unify upper and lower Burma.
+Historical Bagan King Anawrahta and Shin Arahan – King Anawrahta also known as Anawrahtaminsaw, Anoratha, or Aniruddha reigned between 1044 – 1077 AD., he was the first of a succession of kings who ruled the northern part of Burma from the 1st century AD. and the first to unify upper and lower Burma.

 According to the Burmese version regarding the introduction of the Pali Tipitaka (Tripitaka), it has been recorded that during the reign of the seventh king of Bagan, King Thinligyaung (344 AD – 387 AD), there was an Indian philosopher known as Maha Thera Ashin Buddhaghosa, who after his encounter with a Buddhist monk named Maha Thera Revata traveled throughout India debating and discussing the Buddhist Vedic doctrine and eventually became a Buddhist monk.

-Before Anawrahta – Samahti Ari Monks of Burma
+Before King Anawrahta – Samahti Ari Monks of Burma

-King Anawrahta disenchanted by the debased practices of the Ari monks longed to bring change to his people by denouncing their practices and adopting the true Buddhist religious doctrine of earlier times.
-Arawrahta on hearing about a pious monkcalled Shin Arahan living in a cave nearby, who practiced the pure doctrine introduced in the 4th century by the monk Buddhaghosa from Sri Lanka asked for his help in the reformation.
+King Anawrahta disenchanted with the debased practices of the Ari monks longed to bring change to his people by denouncing their practices and adopting the true Buddhist religious doctrine of earlier times.
+Anawrahta on hearing about a pious monk called Shin Arahan living in a cave nearby, who practiced the pure doctrine introduced in the 4th century by the monk Buddhaghosa from Sri Lanka asked for his help in the reformation.

 Anawrahta banished the leading Aris who refused to comply with the Buddha’s teachings and their followers were forced into the service of the king as laborers and soldiers.
-The Aris were eventually eradicated but not in the lifetime of King Anarwrahta.
+The Ari was eventually eradicated but not in the lifetime of King Anarwrahta.

 Shin Arahan continued his missionary work throughout the reigns of four successive Kings and died at the age of 81 years.

-Since this commitment between a King and a monk to restore the teachings of the Buddha to the people of Burma, Therevada Buddhism flourished.
-Today it is considered to be the purest form of Therevada Buddhism practiced in Asia.
+Since this commitment between a King and a monk to restore the teachings of the Buddha to the people of Burma, Theravada Buddhism flourished.
+Today it is considered to be the purest form of Theravada Buddhism practiced in Asia.

-Statues abound throughout Myanmar of this famous monk, Maha Thera Shin Arahan, the most famous in the Ananda Temple in Bagan.
+Statues abound throughout Myanmar of this famous monk, Maha Thera Shin Arahan, the most famous is housed in the Ananda Temple in Bagan.